Cigna modified MM 0106, its continuous glucose monitoring coverage policy, effective February 24, 2026. Here's what changes for billing teams.

 Cigna Continuous Glucose Monitor Coverage Criteria and Medical Necessity Requirements 2026

-Speaking of separate billing: A9276 (the disposable sensor), A9277 (the external transmitter), and A9278 (the external receiver/monitor) are each considered medically necessary when criteria are met.
-These codes apply to nondurable medical equipment—not implantable systems.
-That matters for your DME billing documentation.
+The individual components of a CGM system have their own codes under MM 0106.
+Cigna considers A9276 (the subcutaneous disposable sensor), A9277 (the external transmitter), and A9278 (the external receiver or monitor) medically necessary when criteria are met.
+These codes apply to nondurable medical equipment interstitial CGM systems — the class of device that doesn't meet DME durability standards on its own.

 Cigna CGM Exclusions and Non-Covered Indications